Homosexuality and Seventh-day Adventism: The Southern Ghana Union Conference

-In the raising debate on the legalization of the anti-lgbt bill in Ghana, the Southern Union Conference in Ghana have joined the debate about the anti-LGBT bill with a call for the passage of the bill into law.
-In a letter signed by the church's president, pastor Dr. Thomas Techie Ocran, the church stated that homosexuality is an aberration of nature and a sin that requires the practitioners to be saved.
+In the raising debate on the legalization of the anti-LGBTQI+ bill in Ghana, the Southern Ghana Union Conference have joined the debate about the anti-LGBTQI+ bill with a call for the passage of the bill into law.
+In a letter signed by the Adventist Church's regional president, Dr. Thomas Techie Ocran, the church stated that homosexuality is an aberration of nature and a sin that requires the practitioners to be saved.
 As a result, they declared their support for the measure's passage into law and urged all well-meaning Ghanaians to support it.
 The bill is currently on the table for consideration and adoption in Parliament.